supercobra/gitfornoobs/git-recipes.md

 and concepts to get started the right way.

 ## The Magic of Git
-Decentralized collaboration
-Fast, flexible.
+Decentralized collaboration.
+Fast, really fast.
+Flexible.

 ## Intro, key concepts
 ### Key Concepts

+You commit *locally* and *push* changes to the server.
+You *merge* server updated back to your local repository.
-Every git repository can be used for check-ins.
-Among other things, this means you can check out a branch sitting on another developer's machine which does not exist on github.
+Advanced: You can merge and push to many different remotes.
+This means you can check out a branch sitting on another developer's machine which does not exist the server.

-### Distributed version control system
-### Workflow
+### Working With a Centralized Git Repository
+This is a typical way an organization will work: one central shared Git project.
+Developers get and push changes from and to the server.

-1. Initially clone the project
+1. On your workstation: clone the project
+To be done only once:

-		git clone somegitaddress
+		git clone git@github.com:supercobra/learngitin10min.git

 2. Make changes